 In Zen Buddhism, Zendo means "Zen hall," the space in which we gather for meditation practice, Zen services and Dharma talks.
 The Red Cedar Zen Community gathers in both a physical zendo and a virtual zendo.
 Some events are only virtual, some only in person, some are hybrid with both options.
 To attend in person, check the home page and individual event listings to see if in-person is available, and be sure to follow our current COVID safety protocols.

-Our physical zendo is located in the Bellingham Unitarian Fellowship building at 1207 Ellsworth Street Bellingham, WA 98225.
+We sit in at the Bellingham Unitarian Fellowship building at 1207 Ellsworth Street Bellingham, WA 98225.
 We meet downstairs: go around the building to the left (walkway with stairs) until you find the back doors.

 When attending events in person, please adhere to our current Covid Safety Guidelines.